The Connecticut College Arboretum provides a welcome connection with the natural world, offering opportunities for

 More than 200 acres are dedicated as Natural Area, lands kept as free as possible from human disturbance, and specifically available for observational research, teaching and recreation.
 Another 200 acres are available for manipulative projects, such as controlled burning experiments and vegetation management demonstrations.
 These lands have a rich tradition of long- and short-term ecological research by faculty and students.

-The Arboretum offers visitors a chance to explore a diverse collection of natives and botanicals, to view a performance by Flock Theater, or to just simply wander and enjoy the beauty of this precious natural resource.
+The Arboretum offers visitors a chance to explore a diverse collection of natives and botanicals, to view a performance by Flock Theatre, or to just simply wander and enjoy the beauty of this precious natural resource.

 Connecticut College Arboretum Awarded Level III Accreditation